 Dash Cam Troubleshooting Guide

-Have a read through this initial troubleshooting guide to assist you with some of the rare, but most common issues people can have with Dash Cams.
-Most issues experienced by customers are not the fault of the Dash Cam itself but rather the Micro SD card causing the Dash Cam to play up.
+Have a read through our Dash Cam troubleshooting guide to assist you with some of the rare, but most common issues people can have with Dash Cams.
+Most issues experienced by customers are not the fault of the Dash Cam itself but rather the Micro SD card or installation causing the Dash Cam to play up.
 Most issues can be easily resolved without having to send your Dash Cam in for testing.

 Always have one Micro SD card dedicated to your Dash Cam.
 Switching Micro SD cards between devices (cameras, drones etc…) can change the format into one not supported by the Dash Cam.

 The correct Micro SD card must be minimum Class 10 write speed rated, made by a reputable, well-known brand and purchased from us or a reputable Australian retailer.
-We supply genuine Samsung EVO+ cards because of their reliability and proven track record.
+Some Dash Cam manufacturers recommend use of their own branded cards.
+For those that don’t, we have the seen the best performance by genuine Samsung EVO PLUS or Samsung PRO ENDURANCE cards because of their reliability and proven track record.
 Ensure you are not using a Micro SD card that has a higher capacity than your Dash Cam can support eg. using a 128GB Micro SD card in a Dash Cam that only supports maximum 64GB.
 Always check if your Dash Cam requires a specific type/brand of Micro SD card.

 Note: Micro SD cards are considered “consumable products” when used in Dash Cams.
 Micro SD cards used in Dash Cams are under the enormous stress of constant video loop recording.
 They do have a limited lifespan depending on how much you drive and the quality and age of your card.
 They will eventually degrade and fail.
 Regular formatting can increase longevity.